ProspectOne/flexbalancer-js-docs/Tutorial.md

 Let's imagine that you have two answers hosted on two different CDN providers: `jsdelivr.myanswer.net` and `googlecloud.myanswer.net`.

 [CDNPerf](#https://www.cdnperf.com/) provides the CDN Uptime value, based on the RUM (Real User Metrics) data from users all over the world.
-You want to check that Uptimes and return answer from CDN with better uptime.
+You want to check that Uptimes for the last hour and return answer from CDN with better uptime.
 And if uptimes are equal - return random answer.

 First, let make an array of our answers:
 ```typescript